Google's New 'Plus Codes' Are An Open Source, Global Alternative To Street Addresses - Slashdot

 Open Location Code is a 2D area on the Earth not a 3D volume.
 Been available for years.
 It tiles the entire surface of the Earth - which means it wastes the codes for the 70% of the Earth underwater.
 Which, if I can do the math, means that the 10 digit string could be significantly shortened perhaps while adding "level" (above/below ground surface/entrance level)...

-Not an alternative to adresses (Score:2)
+Not an alternative to adresses (Score:4, Interesting)

 Adresses are used for more than people to drive to.
 Adresses are used to send packages to people.
 Adresses can be PO boxes and can include apprtment numbers, so there is a difference between a person who lives on the 2nd floor and somebody on the 3rd floor.
 There are plenty of places where the code will be useless and an adress will be needed.

 Besides meaning a location, in many places an adress is also a legal part of other things, like the location of an address.
-You can not just replace the adress with a
+You can not just replace the adress with a pluscode on your legal company letters in many countries.

+Then there are the places that not even HAVE an address, so there is nothing to replace.

+What it is is an alternative to the Geographic coordinate system [wikipedia.org]

 Even simpler solution (Score:2)